R.I. Bong Air Force Base: Missile base claim

 Representative Gerald T. Flynn stated after a hearing on October 8, 1959, that he and Representative Henry S. Reuss had attended a secret briefing in the fall of 1958 in which "eight colonels and two generals" explained how the base's primary function would not be that of a bomber base.
 He alleged that once the bomber was outmoded as an instrument of nuclear weapons delivery, Bong would become a missile base.
 "They told us what the missile would consist of, how it would be fired, and why it was essential to have such a base in that location as a link in the midwest defense," Flynn said.
 He went on to offer his statement under oath to any governmental investigation committee.
 Flynn claimed that the Air Force planned on installing on underground facility with 20-foot deep shaft for missiles.

 Secretary of the Air Force James H. Douglas brushed Flynn's comments aside at hearing by saying "I think that Mr. Flynn misunderstood the briefing, and this isn't a very difficult thing to do sometimes."
-He explained that the briefing in question was aimed at informing congressmen of the shift from manned bombers to missiles in the future.
+He explained that the briefing in question was aimed at informing congressmen of the shift from crewed bombers to missiles in the future.
 "There was no definite plan to use Bong as a launching site for ballistic missiles."

 Reporter Robert W. Wells of the Saturday Evening Post would later ask a Pentagon official, John M. Ferry, about the feasibility of turning Bong in to a missile base.
-“Missile sites are dispersed around — not necessarily on — existing Air Force bases.
+"Missile sites are dispersed around — not necessarily on — existing Air Force bases.
 The personnel commute between the sites and the parent base.
 At Bong there wasn't yet a completed base on which missile installations could be centered.
 Besides, there are special problems in converting a base for missile use.
 The water table is important.
-The silo for a missile goes down 185 feet below ground.”
+The silo for a missile goes down 185 feet below ground."